WSSCreativeDepartment/FetchMyPendingPayout/README.md

 The app is free for using and personal modification.
 You can find announcement and more about the app here: https://steemit.com/utopian-io/@dumar022/my-new-ios-widget-app-fetchmypendingpayout-check-the-payout-for-your-recent-steemit-post-without-even-unlocking-your-iphone

+### NEW UPDATE(July 5th 2018)
+I fixed crushing by allowing only lowercase letters in username text field.
+So I removed the warning message.
+Added Bittrex API for the Steem and SBD market info to the application and to the widget.
+New graphics.

 #### Thank you!